 Workplaces that actively highlight female leadership, invest in outreach programs, and promote STEM education help break long-standing gender stereotypes.
 Creating an environment where women can thrive, businesses play a crucial role in closing the gender gap, not just today but for the future of the industry.

-Leading organisations recognise that diversity in STEM fields drives innovation and long-term success.
+Leading organisations recognise that inclusion in STEM fields drives innovation and long-term success.
 By implementing targeted benefits and building an inclusive culture, companies have made significant strides in supporting women in STEM careers.

 Creating an inclusive workplace is a strategic advantage.
 Companies that invest in benefits supporting women in STEM see higher retention rates, stronger innovation, and improved financial performance.
 Diverse teams bring new perspectives, solve problems more effectively, and contribute to a more dynamic workplace.